diarmidmackenzie/aframe-game-tutorial/lessons/Lesson1.md

 [Code](https://github.com/diarmidmackenzie/aframe-game-tutorial/blob/main/lessons/lesson1/step4.html) [Demo](https://diarmidmackenzie.github.io/aframe-game-tutorial/lessons/lesson1/step4.html)

+> Explaining what this code does:
+>
+> - `button` is a basic kind of HTML element that puts a clickable button onto a page
+> - `style` is an attribute that can be set on most 2D HTML elements, that allows control of a wide range of aspects of the element's appearance.
+In this case:
+>   - We use "absolute" positioning mode, which means we can specify directly where this element should appear (in other positioning modes, elements are positioned based on the context of other elements around them)
+>   - We set the top of the button 50% of the way down the screen, and the left side of it 40% of the way across the screen
+>   - We set the button width to 20% of the screen width (so with the left side positioned at 40%, it will be in the middle).
+We set the height to 15% of the screen height.
+>   - We set a slightly larger than standard font (150%)
+>   - An we set a background color of a pale blue using hex RGB code `"#bbbbff"`.
+We could also have used a named color like `"LightGrey"`.
+> - The content of the `button` element, between the tags, is what is displayed on the button.
+In this case, some simple text "CLICK HERE TO START".

 To make the button have an effect, we need to write some JavaScript.

 Add this additional attribute to the button, again this should be just before the `>`closing brace for the initial `button` tag.